nowaalex/af-utils/website/src/content/reference/virtual-core/interfaces/VirtualScrollerInitialParams.md

 - if scrolling is done forward - these items are rendered after visible ones;

 - If backward - before.

+Changing only `overscanCount` does not invalidate the currently published range.
+The new value is applied by the next natural range recalculation.

 #### Inherited from